Classes in Kotlin are declared using the keyword

 Parameters of the primary constructor can be used in the initializer blocks.
 They can also be used in property initializers declared in the class body:

-In fact, for declaring properties and initializing them from the primary constructor, Kotlin has a concise syntax:
+Kotlin has a concise syntax for declaring properties and initializing them from the primary constructor:

 You can use a trailing comma when you declare class properties: